Kuehne + Nagel International (OTCMKTS:KHNGY) Stock Rating Upgraded by UBS Group

-UBS Group upgraded shares of Kuehne + Nagel International (OTCMKTS:KHNGY – Free Report) to a hold rating in a research report released on Tuesday morning, Zacks.com reports.
+Kuehne + Nagel International (OTCMKTS:KHNGY – Get Free Report) was upgraded by stock analysts at UBS Group to a “hold” rating in a note issued to investors on Tuesday, Zacks.com reports.

-Separately, Barclays raised Kuehne + Nagel International to a hold rating in a report on Friday, September 27th.
+Separately, Barclays raised shares of Kuehne + Nagel International to a “hold” rating in a report on Friday, September 27th.

 Kuehne + Nagel International AG, together with its subsidiaries, provides integrated logistics services worldwide.
 The company operates through four segments: Sea Logistics, Air Logistics, Road Logistics, and Contract Logistics.
 It offers less-than-container load, reefer and project logistics, and flexible container shipping solutions.